jayalmaraz/jay-almaraz.github.io/docs/sign-up/sign-up.md

 ---
 layout: default
-title: Creating your Campfire Account
+title: Creating your Volaby Account
 nav_order: 2
 has_children: true
 permalink: /docs/sign-up
 ---

-# Creating your Campfire Account
+# Creating your Volaby Account
 {:.no_toc }

-## Welcome to Campfire!
+## Welcome to Volaby!
 {:.no_toc .fs-10 }

-Campfire can do lots of things for you and your team.
+Volaby can do lots of things for you and your team.
 Before you join the rest of your team you'll first need to set up your profile.

 ---